 If he DOES fall in love with one of his polyamorous partners, then he will ruin the so- called egalitarian polyamorous situation and drive everyone mad with his emotions of jealousy.

-Even the polyamorous people in a longitudinal study by Dr. Elisabeth Sheff, who claimed to never experience jealousy, eventually come back after 15 years and reported that they finally knew what it was like to feel jealous.
+The people in this study who claimed to never experience jealousy, eventually come back after 15 years and reported that they finally knew what it was like to feel jealous.
 Read more about that in this article.

 But it would be nice for a man or woman to be invested enough in us that they would actually care deeply if we took our sexual desire and emotional affections and shared it.

-And some people who go into polyamorous relationships, especially men, generally do so because they perceive they can get more this way, without pondering the concept of adding more value to their one woman first.
+And some people who go into polyamorous relationships, especially men, generally do so because they perceive they can get more this way.

 You can never give all partners equal love!